fabienleite/jeanmi-construction/README.md

 You can find the JWT in local storage.

 You lack the secret to decode this JWT.
-It is actually ASCII encoded in the last chart of the page (the blue one).
+It is guessable but it is actually also ASCII encoded in the last chart of the page (the blue one).
 When you decode the ascii, you can find that the key is "jeanmiconstruction" :

 <img src="screenshots/screenshot_step2.png" width="700em" style="margin-left: auto; margin-right: auto;">